osupplisson/hpv_prevalence/README.md

-# Description
+# General description
 This repository contains the codes for the study 'High-risk human papillomavirus cervical infection prevalence in France, 2020-2023: a nationwide, large-scale, and spatially resolved retrospective study comparing opportunistic and organised screening'.

+# History

-A preliminary version of this work is available on MedRxiv (https://www.medrxiv.org/content/10.1101/2024.10.20.24315479v1, doi: https://doi.org/10.1101/2024.10.20.24315479).
+* 21/10/2024: first public version posted on MedRxiv (https://www.medrxiv.org/content/10.1101/2024.10.20.24315479v1, doi: https://doi.org/10.1101/2024.10.20.24315479).

-This work was submitted on the 21/10/2024 to Eurosurveillance.

-Important: Data cannot be shared due to legal constraints associated with using the French reference methodology MR-004.
+* 21/10/2024: submitted to Eurosurveillance

+# Description of codes

 The `sources.bib` contains the `.bib` informations used by the `.Rmd` files for citations (Nb: not all entries are used).